Colorado River Basin

 In 1857, Lieutenant Joseph C. Ives navigated the Colorado from its mouth to Black Canyon.
 But it wasn't until 1869 that Major John Wesley Powell made the first trip through the Grand Canyon.
 He led an expedition by boat, recording and mapping his perilous journey.
 His journals are still in print and provide exciting reading for modern adventurers ready to rediscover the wonders of the desert Southwest.

-Let's go exploring by clicking below.
+Explore by clicking the links below.
 The best place to start might be with the dams.

 |EXPLORE THE COLORADO RIVER - INDEX|